mnot/I-D/json-home/draft.md

 accept-post
 -----------

+* Resource Hint Name: accept-post
-Hints the POST request formats accepted by the resource for this client.
+* Description: Hints the POST request formats accepted by the resource for this client.
+* Specification: [this document]

 Content MUST be an array of strings, containing media types.